xiaopv/xiaopv.github.io/_teaching/2020-spring-mat201.md

    * WebAssign homework.
    * There is a new reading assignment in Perusall.
    * Complete Task 2.3.4 Part (d) and (e).
-   * Complete your assignment of finding the derviatives of various trig functions.
+   * Complete your assignment of finding the derivatives of various trig functions.

  * 3/5/20
    * WebAssign homework.
    * There is a new reading assignment in Perusall.
    * Complete Activity 2.3.2.
 Read the quotient rule and try to do Activity 2.3.3.
    * Stop by my office before Spring break.
 Bring your goal sheet so we can cross check the records.
-   * Starting Quiz 8, no forms of calculators (including but not limited, four function calculcators, TI-XX, Desmos) will not be allowed during the quiz and the exam.
+   * Starting Quiz 8, no forms of calculators (including but not limited, four function calculators, TI-XX, Desmos) will not be allowed during the quiz and the exam.

  * 3/3/20
    * WebAssign homework.